zhheo/wordpress-plugin-postchat/postchat/readme.txt

 PostChat is built by [Zhang Hong Heo](https://github.com/zhheo) and [Tianli](https://github.com/TIANLI0), for technical support, please contact: zhheo@qq.com (reply within one working day)

-== Installation ==

-1. Upload the plugin folder to your /wp-content/plugins/ folder.
-1. Go to the **Plugins** page and activate the plugin.

 == Frequently Asked Questions ==

 = How do I use this plugin? =